ajbowen249/GoTutorial/README.md

     p.y += delta
 }
 ```
 Struct methods are implemented by adding an argument taking an instance of the particular Struct before the function name.
+If you need to mutate the struct in a class method, be sure to have your receiver take a pointer, as you will otherwise end up wih a copy and only mutate the copy.
 You can implement these functions anywhere you like, so you can even extend `struct`s from the standard or third-party libraries.
 When we instantiated our `point`, we supplied values in the order that they are declared in the `struct` itself.
 We can also name them explicitly:
 ```go
     point1 := point{x: 2, y: 5}
 ```